Skip to content

 “I DO NOT WANT TO HAVE CONTROVERSY WITH ANYONE.
 I DO NOT LIKE TO SAY MERRY CHRISTMAS, AS THAT IS WORLDLY AND NOT SCRIPTURAL.
 I WISH PEOPLE WITH JOYOUS CHRISTMAS ACCORDING TO LUKE 2:10 `THEN THE ANGEL SAID TO THEM `DO NOT BE AFRAID, FOR BEHOLD, I BRING YOU GOOD TIDINGS OF GREAT JOY WHICH WILL BE TO ALL PEOPLE`.” **

-I fully agree with him and thus this re-post of my my ‘Google’s Knol’ article again here.
+I fully agree with him and thus this re-post of my ‘Google’s Knol’ article again here.
 Thanks for dropping in.

 It is about the Lord Jesus Christ’s birth celebration commonly known as ‘Christmas’